-By reaching out earlier and providing care that’s personalized to parents’ needs, Kaiser Permanente helps ease the “fourth trimester,” a time of intense change.
+By reaching out early and providing care that’s personalized to parents’ needs, Kaiser Permanente helps ease a time of intense change.

 After a difficult pregnancy, Marivic Uytengsu was excited and relieved to give birth to a healthy baby girl in March 2021 at Kaiser Permanente Antioch Medical Center in Northern California.

 Uytengsu had struggled with nausea and vomiting throughout her first trimester, twice needing intravenous fluids for dehydration.
 In her third trimester, she developed pain and numbness in her hands from carpal tunnel syndrome, a common issue in pregnancy.